zeph-yr/XephGBT/README.md

   - `invert`  like Chirality
   - `colors`  swap Red and Blue
   - `mirror`  switch Left and Righthanded mode
-  - `jd [space] [a number: any integer or decimal value]`
+  - `jd [space] [number: any integer or decimal value]`
-  - `njs [space] [a number: any integer or decimal value]`
+  - `njs [space] [number: any integer or decimal value]`
+  - **Example:**`!xg colors` or `!xg jd 100`

 #### In-chat Help
-- Type `!xg help` for a list of keywords in-chat
+- Type `!xg help` for list of keywords
-- Type `!xg info` or `!xg supporter` to learn about extra features or to share the mod with your community
+- Type `!xg info` or `!xg supporter` to learn about extra features and share mod link with your community

 #### Redeem ChannelPoints Rewards
-- When redeeming a **JD or NJS change, be sure to enter a value into the rewards message** that you'd like the streamer to play!
+- When redeeming a **JD or NJS change, do enter a value into the rewards message** that you'd like the streamer to play!
-- If you send the redeem without it, I'll pick one for you to keep things running smoothly
+- If you redeem without it, I'll pick one for you to keep things running smoothly

 #### Community Guidelines and Being a Good User
-- Do ask the streamer what their limits are.
-Choose to stay within them.
+- Do ask the streamer what their limits are and stay within them.
-- Know that your requests may be auto-rejected or removed by the person playing and it is ok.
+- Know that your requests may be auto-rejected or turned-down by the person playing and be ok with it.
-- Please be respectful especially to the person playing the game.
+- Do be respectful especially to the person playing the game.
 Make it a fun experience for everyone 💖

 ✨
 ## Guide for Streamers: How to use the mod
 #### Step 1.
 Install
-- Place `XephGBT.dll` into your `Plugins` directory
+- Place `XephGBT.dll` into `Beat Saber\Plugins` directory
-- If you're a Supporter, configure settings to get the most out of the experience!
+- Supporters should configure settings to get the most out of the experience!
-- Run game, start stream, and have fun with your community!
+- Run game, start stream and have fun with your community!
 - Requires: BSPlusCORE (and BSPlusChat if you want to see chat messages), BSML, BS_Utils, SiraUtil.
 For BS 1.27.0+

 #### For Supporters: Setup ChannelPoints Rewards and Limits
 #### Step 2.
 Stream-side Settings
-- Create new Rewards in your channel.
+- Create new Rewards in your channel, one per type you want to use.
 Refer to [Twitch's guide here.](https://help.twitch.tv/s/article/channel-points-guide)
-- Give each a **unique** name.
-Config defaults are `Invert Map`, `Swap Colors`, `Mirror Map`, `Change JD`, `Change NJS`.
+- Give each a **unique** name or use these defaults: `Invert Map`, `Swap Colors`, `Mirror Map`, `Change JD`, `Change NJS`.
 - For JD and NJS rewards: **Enable the `Require Viewer to Enter Text` option**.
-In the descriptions, I recommend you ask viewers to enter a number.
-If a viewer does not enter a number when they redeem, I'll pick a random value within the limits you've set.
+In the description, I recommend you ask viewers to enter a number.
+If a viewer doesn't enter one, I'll pick a random value within the limits you've set.
 <br><img src="https://github.com/zeph-yr/XephGBT/blob/main/Screenshots/reward.png" width="250"/> <img src="https://github.com/zeph-yr/XephGBT/blob/main/Screenshots/config.png" width="300"/><br>

 #### Step 3.
 XephGBT Config File
+- Run game once to generate config file.
-- Open `XephGBT.json` located in your `Beat Saber\UserData` directory.
+- Open `XephGBT.json` located in `Beat Saber\UserData` directory.
 Fill out the fields with the **exact names** of your rewards from Step 2.
 - Customize JD and NJS limits: *Any integer or float* for `min_jd`, `max_jd`, `min_njs`, and `max_njs` is accepted.
 Save and close.
 - Side note: It is highly discouraged to edit other fields in the file.
 They're for BloqTransformers to read, not humans.
 In the event you've perturbed them, delete the config file and restart game.
 You contaminated it.
-I'll generate a new one. 🙂
+I'll generate a new one 🙂

 ### Disclaimer Before Downloading
 Mods that interact with chat to alter gameplay in real-time require streaming, VR and game-specific expertise to use properly.
 Users are expected to know what they’re doing before using such mods.